elm-slate/init-slate-db/README.md

 ### Start up validations
 - Run options are validated
 - Database to be created must NOT exist and its name must be a valid `Postgresql` identifier
-- If `slate-init-db` is started in `--dry-run` mode then it will validate and display run options without performing database initialization
+- If `init-slate-db` is started in `--dry-run` mode then it will validate and display run options without performing database initialization
 - All start up information and any options errors are logged

 ### Error Recovery
 - All operational errors will be logged
-- If errors are reported when running `slate-init-db` then the new database was not initialized properly and MUST be deleted manually before re-running
+- If errors are reported when running `init-slate-db` then the new database was not initialized properly and MUST be deleted manually before re-running

 # Database Initialization
 Initialization differs depending on the `table-type`.